ClementMathew/Quest_Assignments/Day_22/Socket Programming.md

    - **Closing**: Terminating the connection when done.

 5. **Error Handling**: Robust error handling is essential to manage potential issues during communication, such as connection failures or data transmission errors.

-### Example Usage
-In programming, a simple TCP server might use a combination of functions to accept a connection and echo received messages back to the client.
-This can be implemented in languages like Python, Java, or C++.

-For further reading on socket programming concepts and examples, consider visiting resources like [Beej's Guide to Network Programming](https://beej.us/guide/bgpd/) or [Python's Official Socket Documentation](https://docs.python.org/3/library/socket.html).

-This short overview captures the essence of socket programming, making it easier to understand how applications communicate over networks.